 Ilana Berger left work on a Friday in mid-March thinking that the Fair Pay for Home Care Act was finished.
 The $4 billion legislation called for raising home care worker wages to 150 percent of regional minimum wage across New York State.
-As the New York director for Hand in Hand, one of many organizations on the New York Caring Majority steering committee, which has helped lead efforts advocating for the bill, Berger had organized dozens of meetings with state legislators and people impacted by the issue.
+As the New York director for Hand in Hand, one of many organizations on the NY Caring Majority steering committee, which has helped lead efforts advocating for the bill, Berger had organized dozens of meetings with state legislators and people impacted by the issue.
 The median annual earnings for home care workers in New York State is only $22,000, and on average nearly 17 percent of home care jobs were unfilled because of staff shortages in 2018-2019.
 The labor shortage had real repercussions, including that about 15 percent of patients got delayed care and nearly one-quarter couldn’t access care at all.
 Berger believes that improving home care worker conditions is also about striving for racial justice and gender equity: In New York State, 72 percent of home care workers are women of color.

 That night, the state Senate and Assembly would be delivering budget proposals, and while Fair Pay for Home Care had gathered huge momentum and support from politicians like Democratic Congressman Jamaal Bowman and state Senator Rachel May, a Democrat from the 53rd district and chair of the Committee on Aging, Berger had been told repeatedly that getting it passed would be a multi-year fight.